har-in-air/ESP32_OLED_webradio/README.md

-Modified for use with TAS5753MD digital i2s audio amplifier Currently bitbanging i2c interface to TAS5753MD, need to merge with xi2c interface already being used for SSD1306 OLED
+Modified for use with TAS5753MD digital i2s audio power amplifier

-change i2s pin interface
+i2s interface pinout :  bck_io_num = 27, ws_io_num = 25, data_out_num = 26

-now  bck_io_num = 27, ws_io_num = 25, data_out_num = 26,
+i2c interface pinout : SCL = 14, SDA = 13.
+Common interface for SSD1306 and TAS5753MD configuration

-The  TAS5753MD needs a bck of at least 64*fs so that mclk can be tied to bck.
+The  TAS5753MD needs a bit clock bck of at least 64*fs so that mclk can be tied to bck.
 Otherwise we also have to supply mclk.

 Original code generates bck = 32*fs.
 Now we generate bitclk = 64*fs by setting samplebits to 32 even though its  not a merus board.
-With 64*fs, the 16bit samples are just left justified in the 32bit sample sent out, which is no problem,  we configure the TAS5753MD for this data format.
+With 64*fs, the 16bit samples are left justified in the 32bit sample sent out.
+We configure the TAS5753MD for this data format.

 -------------------------------------------